hmgu-itg/challenge/README.md

     - all documented loss-of-function (LoF) variants in this gene.
 How did you define LoF?
     - If asked to find all regulatory variants that potentially affect this gene, which questions would you ask and how would you proceed?
 12. How would you convert a VCF file to the Plink binary format?
 How would you do the reverse, and what kind of problems do you anticipate?
+13. Write a snippet to reformat a PED file so as to output a file with the following header `sample_name genotype_SNP1 genotype_SNP2 ...` where genotypes are coded VCF-style (e.g `A/C`, the order of the alleles in the output is not important).
+14. A genetic association pipeline starts with a VCF and produces summary statistics for every position.
+The VCF contains multiallelics and indels.
+Unfortunately, a program in the pipeline trims all alleles to their first character.
+Why might allele frequencies not always be equal for a given variant?
+Find a way to correct the alleles in the association file by using the information from the VCF.
+Select columns are provided for [the association file](https://github.com/hmgu-itg/challenge/raw/master/data/association.txt.gz).
+We also provide [a file](https://github.com/hmgu-itg/challenge/raw/master/data/fromVCF.txt.gz) that was created from the VCF using `bcftools query -f '%CHROM %POS %REF %ALT %AN %AC\n'`.

 ### Statistical genetics
 1. You sample at random 10,000 variants from a deep (50x) whole-genome sequencing variant call file describing 1,000 individuals.
 What do you expect the distribution of minor allele frequency to look like?
 In particular, which minor allele counts are likely to be most frequent?